-Additionally, the University could enter into other types of tax-exempt or taxable financings pursuant to the UCONN 2000 Act.
-Market conditions and other factors could also lead to the issuance of refunding debt for General Obligation, Special Obligation, or other debt in the future.
+While there are no new Board of Trustee authorizations at this time, the University could enter other types of tax-exempt or taxable financings pursuant to the UCONN 2000 Act.
+Market conditions and other factors could also lead to the refunding of other non-public debt in the future.